ethereum/execution-spec-tests/docs/getting_started/debugging_t8n_tools.md

 # Debugging Transition Tools

-There are two flags that can help debugging `t8n` tools (or execution-spec-tests framework) behavior:
+There are two flags that can help debugging `t8n` tools or the execution-spec-tests framework:

 1. `--evm-dump-dir`: Write debug information from `t8n` tool calls to the specified directory.
 2. `--verify-fixtures`: Run go-ethereum's `evm blocktest` command to verify the generated test fixtures.

 ## EVM Dump Directory

-The `--evm-dump-dir` flag can be used to dump the inputs and outputs of every call made to the `t8n` command to help debugging or simply understand how a test is interacting with the EVM.
+The `--evm-dump-dir` flag tells the framework to write the inputs and outputs of every call made to the `t8n` command to help debugging or simply understand how a test is interacting with the EVM.

 In particular, a script `t8n.sh` is generated for each call to the `t8n` command which can be used to reproduce the call to trigger errors or attach a debugger without the need to execute Python.